 "Was that Sensei I saw you with?"

-"Yes," I replied...not believing what I'd heard.
-Could he too have studied the arts...yet ended here?
-In a flash, I realized all things were possible...good and bad...that nothing was guaranteed,
+"Yes," I replied, not believing what I'd just heard.
+Could he too have studied the arts, yet ended here?
+In a flash, I realized all things were possible.
+Good and bad, that nothing stood guaranteed,

 and that I too might someday find myself at home in one such hopeless pit.

 He backed off, turned about, then walked away.
 As he dissolved into the darkness, a "You’d better

 Only then, did I begin to feel the aches and to notice the briny taste of blood rolling about in my

 In time, I caught the faint beam of light trickling down from above.